An Assessment of the Effect of X-ray Radiation on DNA Marker Profiles Obtained from Human Teeth

 Benjamin M. Auerbach, Lee M. Jantz

 X-ray radiation is known to destroy cells and damage DNA, yet human remains from forensic anthropology cases are routinely exposed to X-ray radiation as part of the documentation and evidence collection process.
-If X-ray radiation significantly impacts the quality of DNA extracted from human remains in forensic cases, then the validity of a resulting forensic profile is called into question.
-To better understand how X-ray radiation affects forensic genetic profiles, this study followed standard forensic X-ray and genetic profiling protocols to obtain genetic marker profiles on individual cases, represented by molar teeth, before and after they were exposed to a single X-ray dosage event.
+If X-ray radiation significantly impacts the quality of DNA extracted from human remains in forensic cases, then the validity of a resulting genetic profile is called into question.
+To better understand how X-ray radiation affects DNA profiles, specifically profiles consisting of short tandem repeat (STR) markers, this study followed standard forensic X-ray and genetic profiling protocols to obtain DNA profiles on individual molar teeth, before and after they were exposed to a single X-ray dosage event.

-The results of the study demonstrate that X-ray radiation did indeed affect forensic genetic marker profiles, in two ways.
-First, the total number of genetic markers recovered pre-and post-X-ray radiation decreased significantly between the pre- (control) and post-(experimental) irradiation.
+The results of the study demonstrate that X-ray radiation did indeed affect DNA profiles, in two ways.
+First, the total number of DNA markers recovered pre-and post-X-ray radiation decreased significantly between the pre- (control) and post-(experimental) irradiation.
 Second, the overall amount of DNA per genetic marker recovered was significantly reduced, as measured by Relative Fluorescence Units (RFUs).
-Interestingly, contrary to expectations, the genetic markers recovered did not exhibit significant shortened fragments lengths post- irradiation, otherwise known as “allelic stutter.”
-Thus, it seems that X-ray exposure tended to damage DNA marker variants to such a larger than expected extent, such that DNA markers were completely unrecoverable post-irradiation, rather than simply damaged to a point of producing allelic stutter.
+Interestingly, contrary to expectations, the DNA markers recovered did not exhibit significant shortened fragments lengths post- irradiation, otherwise known as “allelic stutter.”
+Thus, it seems that X-ray exposure tended to damage DNA marker variants to such an extent that DNA markers were completely unrecoverable post-irradiation, rather than simply damaged to a point of producing allelic stutter.

-Importantly, X-ray radiation damaged genetic profiles to alter the genetic maker profiles of individual cases before and after X-ray radiation.
-The post-radiation sample exhibited a significant amount of “allelic dropout,” leading to a condition known as “false homozygosity,” when one only genetic variant for a given locus is represented in a genetic profile instead of the two different variants that may actually be found in the sample.
+Importantly, X-ray radiation altered DNA marker profiles of individual cases before and after X-ray radiation.
+The post-radiation sample exhibited a significant amount of “allelic dropout,” leading to a condition known as “false homozygosity,” when one only DNA variant for a given locus is represented in a genetic profile instead of the two different variants that may actually be found in the sample.
 These results indicate further research is required to understand the stochastic effects of X-ray irradiation on DNA, and suggest that forensic samples undergo DNA analysis prior to exposure to X-ray radiation.

 Knapp, Erin Lynn, "An Assessment of the Effect of X-ray Radiation on DNA Marker Profiles Obtained from Human Teeth. " Master's Thesis, University of Tennessee, 2013.